 - Mahesh Rangarajan (India & Balliol 1986), researcher, author and historian with a special interest in environmental history and colonial history of British India.
 He is also a political commentator and a psephologist.

-Applications for the Rhodes Scholarships for 2016 for India will open in early June.
+Applications for the Rhodes Scholarships for India for 2018 will open here on 1 June 2017.

 Prospective applicants from India should carefully review: